PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to

-Beyond the period-detection and stellar-parameter-model modules, we provide a wide variety of modules to enable a smooth workflow in the scientific analysis of periodically varying light curves.
+Beyond the period detection, we provide a wide variety of modules to enable a smooth workflow in the scientific analysis of periodically varying light curves.
 In the current version (\texttt{PIPS-0.3.0}), we have focused on pulsating variable stars.
 Below is a list of implemented modules.